baileyhitt1/Homework-2---NN-Implementation/README.md

 - Code with different optimizers
 - Code with different weight initialization approach
 - Code with L2 regularization
-- Visualization of training results for each model
 - Readme explaining the changes made and results observed